1- Normandale Community College will be offering the TEAS remotely on August 4, 5 and 6 at 9:00 am. Late admittance to the exam will not be allowed.

 The need for nurses is expected to increase in Minnesota and throughout the country.
 The Bureau of Labor Statistics website currently states that "Employment of registered nurses (RNs) is expected to grow 26 % from 2010 to 2020, faster than the average for all occupations."

 Today's nurses work in a variety of settings making your nursing a career one with flexibility and growth potential.
 Registered nurses earn strong wages which vary with the employment setting, level of education and experience.
-Starting wages for registered nurses is more than $25/hour (iSeek.org).
+For more detailed information, see Careerwise.